aaronbloomfield/pdr/labs/lab08/index.md

 Also note that your code must compile with `make`.
 We provide a sample Makefile that will compile vecsum, so you can just modify this Makefile to compile your pre-lab program.  **Please note that you should NOT specify a `-o` flag to clang++ (not even `-o a`)**, as we want it to be named the default (a.out).
 This allows easy porting between the two operating systems.

-If you plan to develop it in Mac OS X, we suggest that you develop it normally (putting in the `_` before the subroutine name).
+If you plan to develop this lab in Mac OS X, we suggest that you develop it normally (putting in the `_` before the subroutine name).
 Then, once you have verified everything works, remove the underscores from **all** the relevant lines, and test it out on a 64-bit Linux machine, such as the VirtualBox image, before submitting it.

 ### Platform Specifics ###